-Students will develop a number of skills related to the Investigation and planning of research.
-Students will learn how to search and retrieve information from a variety of locations (databases, websites, journals, proceedings etc).
-They will learn how to compile professionally-produced documents such as the report of their own investigation in a direction of their choice.
-In addition, students will subsequently provide an outline proposal for funding for future research activity.
+Students will develop a number of skills related to the investigation and planning of research such as analytical skills, critical thinking and ability to understand and communicate scientific information in graphically.
+Students will learn how to search and retrieve information from a variety of locations (colloquia, websites, journals, proceedings etc).
+They will learn how to compile professionally-produced scientific documents such as colloquia reports, posters and applications for funding of future research activities/research job applications.
+The Group research investigation strengthens these skills, adding experience of working in a team.

 This is not available as a wild module.

 100% coursework.
 The coursework assesses student's familiarity with and ability to implement current research methods.
 Preparation of their coursework will require independent, original problem solving while planning carefully for the time available and to present their work in a professional manner.

 Colloquium Report 2 (10 hours) 20%

 Poster Presentation of Project (10 hours) 10%

 See the library reading list for this module (Canterbury)

 The intended subject specific learning outcomes.
 On successfully completing the module students will be able to:

 Demonstrate an ability to identify relevant principles and laws when dealing with problems, and to make approximations necessary to obtain solutions.